harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

 ### `>>` and `<<` Operators

 These two operators let us compose two functions into one larger function.
-They are easier to understand with actual examples:
+Here are some examples:

 ```elm
 toString : a -> String